 Light will be split in a ~50:50 ratio by a Thorlabs BSW19 beam splitter installed in a focusing optics assembly inside of the HRPPD dark box, as shown in Figure 3.
-A splitting ratio as a function of wavelength should be cross-calibrated in advance by using a pair of Hamamatsu S6337-01 photodiodes (TBC), since it can vary substantially for a BSW19 beam splitter in the wavelength range of interest.
+A splitting ratio as a function of wavelength should be cross-calibrated by using a pair of Hamamatsu S1227-1010BQ photodiodes, since it can vary substantially for a BSW19 beam splitter in the wavelength range of interest.

 Light will be de-focused into a spot of ~3-5mm diameter on the HRPPD photocathode.

 For the QE measurement, the top electrode of MCP#1 will be shortened to ground, and the photocathode set to 100-200V (negative).
-The light intensity and slit settings will be chosen later, perhaps different for different wavelength ranges, with the objective being to produce a current on the order of a few nA in both the Hamamatsu reference photodiode and the HRPPD.
-Since the HRPPD PDE is expected to be few times smaller than that of the Hamamatsu S6337-01, one can consider using an asymmetric splitter.
+The light intensity and slit settings will be chosen later, with the objective being to produce a current on the order of a few nA in both the Hamamatsu reference photodiode and the HRPPD.
+Since the HRPPD PDE is expected to be few times smaller than that of the Hamamatsu S1227-1010BQ, one can consider using an asymmetric splitter.

-A pair of Keithley 6487 picoammeters will be used to measure the S6337-01 and HRPPD currents, and the ratio of their readings provides a measure of the HRPPD spectral QE.
+A pair of Keithley 6487 picoammeters will be used to measure the S1227-1010BQ and HRPPD currents, and the ratio of their readings provides a measure of the HRPPD spectral QE.
 Automation is not really needed for these measurements.